 Demand drivers Present position Projection Impact on services Population growth ~35,500 as at 30 June 2020 14 ~39,000 people by 2041 15 Increase in demand on transport infrastructure.
 Increased popularity of new dwellings in rural areas (new development) results in increased asset base.
-Climate Change Climate change is likely to exacerbate the Increased disruption to services. frequency and severity of climate extremes.
-For Southern Downs this will Increased maintenance costs. mean: More intense downpours Increased costs associated with upgrading to more resilient structures (where appropriate).
-Higher temperatures (where appropriate).
-Hotter and more frequent hot days Harsher fire weather Fewer frosts Less rainfall in winter and spring15 Known service performance deficiencies To be identified through Condition Assessment Program - Reduction in levels of service (in some locations) Increased costs associated with upgrading to higher capacity structure where appropriate (in line with road classification & hierarchy).
+Climate Change o , Increased disruption to services. frequency and severity of climate extremes.
+For Southern Downs this will Increased maintenance costs. mean: Increased costs associated with More intense downpours More intense downpours upgrading to more resilient structures (where appropriate).
+Higher temperatures ( Hotter and more frequent hot days Harsher fire weather Fewer frosts Less rainfall in winter and spring16 Known service performance deficiencies To be identified through Condition Assessment Program - Reduction in levels of service (in some locations) Increased costs associated with upgrading to higher capacity structure where appropriate (in line with road classification & hierarchy).